French cruiser Jeanne d'Arc (1899): Construction and career

 Jeanne d'Arc, named after the French warrior saint Joan of Arc, and nicknamed La Jeanne, was ordered on 28 December 1895 from the Arsenal de Toulon.
 While the Arsenal was not known for its speed of construction, the building of Jeanne d'Arc was even more prolonged than that shipyard's norm.
 Construction was almost at a standstill from September 1896 to June 1898, despite being laid down in October 1896, as the result of a dispute between the constructors and the naval administration and problems with her engines caused her to be launched on 8 June 1899 without her engines installed.
 The ship was commissioned for sea trials on 1 March 1901 and they revealed that the boiler rooms were very poorly ventilated and that the boilers were very poorly insulated resulting in a temperature of 65 °C in the boiler rooms.
 In addition the feed pumps frequently failed because of the temperature of the feed water was too high due to the overheating of the condensers.
 Rectifying these problems took until March 1902, although another set of trials in April revealed problems with the piston rings in all three engines.
 She was finally commissioned on 10 March 1903, before her trials were concluded.

-On 14 April, Jeanne d'Arc ferried Émile Loubet, the President of France, to French North Africa before departing for Marseilles on the 29th.
+On 14 April, Jeanne d'Arc ferried Émile Loubet, the President of France, to French North Africa before departing for Marseille on the 29th.
 Again manned for trials, the ship was assigned to the Northern Squadron, based at Brest, on 1 June and participated in exercises off the coast of Brittany over the next several months.
 Plagued by boiler problems, she was reduced to reserve on 14 September before being recommissioned on 8 October for trials.
 Apparently unsuccessful, Jeanne d'Arc was decommissioned for repairs on 15 November.
 The ship was recommissioned for trials in May 1905, but was placed in reserve on 6 August.